-Edge grain maple (butcher's block) is a laboratory countertop material whose primary purpose is to serve for extremely physical or rough experiments.
+Edge grain maple (butcher block) is a laboratory countertop material whose primary purpose is to serve for extremely physical or rough experiments.
 The main benefit of this particular laboratory countertop is its ability to undergo a lot of wear and tear while remaining cost effective.

 Countertop Resistance and Cost Ratings

 PSA Laboratory will strive to supply you with the best quality, American made laboratory materials for whatever your needs may be.
-Because of their simplistic repair, availability of materials, and general ease of use edge grain maple (butch block) countertops are extremely cost effective for labs.
+Because of their simplistic repair, availability of materials, and general ease of use edge grain maple (butcher block) countertops are extremely cost effective for labs.